 Becoming a pediatric dental assistant begins with gaining the specialized knowledge and skills in a dental assistant training program.
 These programs commonly take one to two years to complete.

-After program completion, the next step is to earn licensure in the intended state of practice.
+After completing a program, the next step is to earn licensure in the intended state of practice.
 Licensure requirements vary by state; in some states, individuals may also have to earn a Certified Dental Assistant (CDA) credential from the Dental Assisting National Board (DANB).

 A career in pediatric dentistry usually requires on-the-job training.
 Once an individual earns licensure and certification, if required, they’ll be able to gain experience by working for a pediatric dentist.